tstephen/srp-digital/wp-content/plugins/wp-smushit/readme.txt

 JPG should be used for photography or images with a lot of color variation.

+*Tip:* The Smush Pro CDN includes WebP compression - sharper images that are 25 to 30 percent smaller than JPEG and PNG files.

-= I’m a photographer can I keep all my EXIF data? =
+= I’m a photographer.
+Can I keep all my EXIF data? =

 Yes!
-EXIF data stores camera settings, focal length, date, time and location information in image files.
-EXIF data makes image files larger but if you are a photographer you may want to preserve this information.
-We have included the option to preserve EXIF image data in WP Smush.
+EXIF data stores camera settings, focal length, date, time, and location information in image files.
+EXIF data makes image files larger but if you are a photographer, you may want to preserve this information.
+We have included the option to preserve EXIF image data in Smush.

-= I just ran bulk smush and some of my images didn't get compressed? =
+= I just ran Bulk Smush and some of my images didn't get compressed.
+Why would this happen? =

 First, check to see if you're receiving any server errors.
-If your images seem to be processing correctly check the file size of the images being skipped.
-Images over 1mb will be skipped.
-To compress images up to 32mb get <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+If your images seem to be processing correctly, check the file size of the images being skipped.
+Images over 5mb will be skipped.
+To compress images up to 32mb, get [Smush Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).

 = I activated Smush and I don’t see any difference in image quality.
 How am I supposed to know if Smush is working? =